Are magnetic fields in cosmic voids primordial?: Introduction

-Primordial magnetic fields are important not only for astrophysics, but they are also relevant to fundamental physics at the microscopic levels.
-One of our leading ways to probe fundamental high-energy physics is via particle accelerators, which can reach energies up to $\sim 10$ TeV scales.
+Beyond their significance in astrophysics, primordial magnetic fields also have implications for fundamental physics at microscopic scales.
+One of our leading ways to probe fundamental high-energy physics is via particle accelerators, which currently can reach energies up to $\sim 10$ TeV scales.
 However, the standard model of the particle physics (SM) may well remain valid for many orders of magnitude above the current particle accelerators, which will not be accessible by accelerators in the foreseeable future \cite{ref:tanabashi18}.
 Consequently, exploring the physics beyond the SM (BSM) remains an uncertain task with accelerator physics.
-On the other hand, the early Universe can help us get insight into some of these questions, since the energy was much higher than accelerator energies (maybe even up to the Planck mass \(10^{16}\) TeV).
-Since all the magnetogenesis models proposed in the literature employ BSM physics, a detection of these primordial fields would open a direct window into the extension of the SM.
+On the other hand, the early Universe can help us get insight into some of these questions, since the energy was much higher than accelerator energies (maybe even up to the Planck mass \(\simeq 10^{16}\) TeV).
+Since all the magnetogenesis models proposed in the literature employ BSM physics, a detection of these primordial fields would open a direct window into extensions of the SM.

-With such high significance of primordial magnetic fields for addressing critical questions studied across different communities, there are several ongoing efforts to detect them (for a review, see \citep{ref:batista21}).
+The high significance of primordial magnetic fields for addressing critical questions studied across different communities, prompts several ongoing efforts to detect them (for a review, see \citep{ref:batista21}).
 However, the only place in the present-day Universe where these primordial fields can be expected to be in their original form are in the voids of the LSS.
 In the other regions of the Universe, the signature of the primordial magnetic field is most likely contaminated by astrophysical processes in the late Universe.
-One of the main such processes is the dynamo mechanism, which amplifies magnetic fields exponentially by randomly stretching, twisting and folding magnetic field lines through turbulent plasma motion \cite{ref:Brandenburg2005,ref:Schober12,ref:Schober13}.
-This has also been demonstrated in cosmological simulations \cite{ref:Pakmor17,ref:Rieder17,ref:Martin-Alvarez22}.
+One of the main such processes is the dynamo mechanism, which amplifies magnetic fields exponentially by randomly stretching, twisting and folding magnetic field lines through turbulent plasma motion \cite{ref:Brandenburg2005,ref:Schober13,ref:Martin-Alvarez22}.
 These highly non-linear plasma processes make it practically impossible to deduce the initial conditions of the magnetic fields before the emergence of cosmic structures, leaving the void fields as the only potential relic of the primordial field.